 Who/What is Formulate

 The whole process is actually quick and fun.
 On the Formulate website or app, they have a survey that asks you questions regarding your hair.
 Questions such as: what color is it, is it color-treated, what is its texture and thickness, and so on.
 They also want to know your location so they can factor in the weather in your area.
 Then Formulate needs to know what your hair needs help with.
 Do you need frizz control, strengthening, etc?
-Lastly, you get to pick your scent and let them know what ingredients you do not want in your formula.
+Lastly, you get to pick your scent and let them know what ingredients you don’t want in your formula.
 (They even give you directions on how to use your shampoo & conditioner.)

 To start, Formulate shampoo & conditioner are free of sulfates, parabens, dyes, preservatives, sodium, and are cruelty-free.
-You can ask them to exclude any ingredient you do not want or are possibly allergic too.
+You can ask them to exclude any ingredient you do not want or are possibly allergic to.
 I personally asked for my formula to also be free of TEA, DEA, PEG, Dimethicone, Triclosan, Synthetic colors, Synthetic fragrances, Formaldehyde, Retinyl palmitate, and silicones.
 (Take this with a grain of salt, but I did look up the ingredients in my shampoo & conditioner on the EWG’s website.
 All ingredients rated a 1 or 2.
 Some rated a 3.)

 For the scent, I selected one of their natural scents.
 (Burgeon) Formulate will work with you on your formula, and will make adjustments using your feedback to help perfect your formula.
 (I highly recommend downloading the app.
-It makes it super easy to track your orders and communicate with Formulate your needs/wants.)
+It makes it super easy to track your orders and communicates with Formulate your needs/wants.)

 So, in my survey, I asked for the shampoo & conditioner to help strengthen, replenish, prevent split ends, and help with frizz and manageability.
 I was interested to see if it would take a little while for me to get used to going from a more natural shampoo bar back to liquid shampoo & conditioner.
 (Usually, it’s the other way around.
 Switching to a sulfate-free shampoo & conditioner can cause a transition period.)
 My hair switched fine though!
-I started out by following Formulates directions which were 3 pumps of shampoo & conditioner.
-I have washed my hair with just the shampoo, washed my hair with just 2 pumps each of shampoo & conditioner, washed my hair with 1 pump from each, and even washed with my old shampoo and used Formulates conditioner.
+First, I started out by following Formulates directions which were 3 pumps of shampoo & conditioner.
+I washed my hair with just the shampoo, washed my hair with just 2 pumps each of shampoo & conditioner, washed my hair with 1 pump from each, and even washed with my old shampoo and used Formulates conditioner.
 I wanted to try and make sure I gave it a good test.

 I like Formulates shampoo & conditioner!
 Even though I am a big fan of the squeaky-clean feel turns out my old shampoo was stripping my hair.
 My hair was dry after using it and I had to put so much product in my hair just to get my comb through it.
 After using Formulate my hair is soft, manageable, and easy to style.
-Which is exactly what I wanted it to do.
+Which is exactly what I wanted it to be.
 After using Formulate I love the feel of my hair so much I want to wear it down more.
 The only change I have made is I only use 2 pumps of the shampoo & conditioner.
 (Instead of the 3 from the directions.)
 Why?
 3 pumps of the shampoo made for way to my lather, and I didn’t like the feel.
 Same with 3 pumps of the conditioner.
 That is all though.

 How Much Does It Cost?